 - Family education: training for families on behavior, communication, and crisis management.

-GCRS has helped Georgia divert thousands of behavioral crises from psychiatric hospitalization, ED visits, and institutional placement.
-The service is a key piece of Georgia's community-based IDD infrastructure.
+GCRS exists to divert behavioral crises from psychiatric hospitalization, emergency-department visits, and institutional placement, and it is a key piece of Georgia's community-based IDD infrastructure.

 Money Follows the Person (MFP)